genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/parent-containers.png

 Above the file manager pane, you can find the **Import** button.
-Clicking it takes you to the Import app page, where you can upload your files, import them into the platform and edit their metainfo.
+Clicking it takes you to the Import application page, where you can upload your files, import them into the platform and edit their metainfo.

 .. image:: images/import.png